braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/create.md

 <br>

-After you've finished building the last of your campaign, review it's details, then send it!
+After you've finished building the last of your campaign, review it's details, [test it]({{ site.baseurl }}/user_guide/message_building_by_channel/content_cards/testing/), then send it!

+{% alert warning %}
+Once a Content Card is launched, it cannot be edited.
+It can only stopped from sending to new users and removed from users' feeds.
+{% endalert %}

 [1]: {% image_buster /assets/img_archive/newcampaign.png %}
 [2]: {% image_buster /assets/img/primary-secondary-buttons.png %}